Reading List - Books That Have Impacted My Alternative Lifestyle

 Gene Logsdon passed recently and it was a sad day indeed.
 Gene was known as a “rabble-rouser” and advocate for sustainable farmers.
 I had the pleasure to get to know him via a mutual farm group.

-Author, Ame Vanorio has 27 years of experience living off-grid, is a certified teacher, and an organic farmer.
+Author, Ame Vanorio spent 29 years living off-grid, is a certified teacher, and an organic farmer.
 She is the director of Fox Run Environmental Education Center and a licensed wildlife rehabilitator.